Atlas-OS/docs/docs/getting-started/post-installation/atlas-folder/optional-tweaks.md

 ## Windows 11 Context Menu

 On Atlas, by default you'll have the old context menu.
 You can run the `New Context Menu.reg` if you prefer Windows 11's modern context menu.

+## Explorer Patcher

+The shortcut links to a tool that patches several aspects of Explorer to restore the UI from previous versions of Windows.